 It is probably true that some people lie in their bankruptcy paperwork.
-(For that matter, it is probably true that some people lie in reporting political contributions, and how many fish they caught last week, and lots of other things).
+(For that matter, it is probably true that some people lie in reporting political contributions, and about how many fish they caught last week, and lots of other things).
 But this case shows that if you get caught lying in bankruptcy or hiding assets that there may be some serious repercussions.
-Mr. Korn got his bills back, even though he filed bankruptcy, and he gets to spend time in prison, and he gets to spend three years on supervised release, and he gets to pay a $50,000 fine.
+Mr. XX got his bills back, even though he filed bankruptcy, and he gets to spend time in prison, and he gets to spend three years on supervised release, and he gets to pay a $50,000 fine.

 There is a saying: "Bulls make money, bears make money, pigs get slaughtered".